shakilmith/documentaion/jpa/codeinjar/mapping-list-of-values/index.md

 </persistence-unit>
 ```

-Okay, if you now open your mysql commandLine tool and run the following commands, the movies table and the movies_genres table will be shown
+Okay, if you now open your mySQL CommandLine tool and run the following commands, the movies table and the movies_genres table will be shown

 ```
 mysql> use testdb;